1 year fixed rate bonds

 How to choose the best 1 year bond for you

-Finding the best 1 year fixed rate bond for you ultimately depends on your savings goals and how much money you’re able to lock away.
+Finding the best 12 month fixed rate bond for you ultimately depends on your savings goals, and how much money you’re able to lock away.
 Before deciding which fixed rate bond to open, consider the following questions:

 When you reach the end of your 1 year term, you have a couple of choices.
 You can either withdraw your original lump sum and any interest you’ve earned and close the account, or you can move your savings to another account.